 NIU Outreach Centers Services

-Online library resources and interlibrary loan service are available to students, faculty, and staff at the NIU Outreach Centers in Hoffman Estates, Naperville, and Rockford.
+Online library resources and interlibrary loan service are available to students, faculty, and staff at the NIU Outreach Centers in Naperville, and Rockford.
 Please see the NIU Academic Center Locations for more information.